david-luison-starkey/bash-annotations/README.md

 @inject takes one argument, the injection location.

-Injection location argument can be either: PRE, POST, or PREPOST
+Injection location argument:

-The first time an injection annotation detects its target function being invoked, then the listener function (which performs the injection) is consumed, and the target function is re-declared with the newly injected code.

-Variables declared within an injection annotation may be accessed by an annotated function (by referencing their namespace, even if local scope).
+* PRE
+* POST
+* PREPOST

+Injection annotations are consumed the first time its target function is called (so that injection only occurs once).
+Injection annotations trigger immediately before the annotated function is called.

 ```bash
 @inject PRE